Spin injection of exciton-polaritons with halide perovskites at room temperature: Results

-We study the dispersion relation of polaritons under white light excitation, retrieving the reflectivity map of the device (see left panels in Figs. \ref{fig:disp_rel_pol}(a-c) for several detunings).
-We also implement PL experiments under non-resonant (3.07 eV), continuous wave laser excitation (right panels in Figs.\ref{fig:disp_rel_pol}(a-c)).
-In this excitation scheme, the sample is operated in the linear regime (below polariton lasing threshold).
-The three exciton-photon detunings in these samples are 5, -50 and -95 meV, corresponding to 40, 85 and 105 nm PMMA thicknesses.
+We study the dispersion relation of polaritons under white light excitation, retrieving the reflectivity map of the device (see right panels in Figs.~\ref{fig:disp_rel_pol}~(a-c) for several detunings).
+We also implement PL experiments under non-resonant (2.76~eV), continuous-wave laser excitation and an excitation power density of 8.86~$\mu$W/$\mu$m$^2$ (left panels in Figs.~\ref{fig:disp_rel_pol}~(a-c)).
+In this excitation scheme, the sample is operated in the linear regime (well below a potential lasing threshold, see the Supp. information for further details).
+The three exciton-photon detunings in these samples are -56~$\pm$~10~meV, 53~$\pm$~15~meV, and 111~$\pm$~18~meV, corresponding to 40, 85 and 105~nm PMMA thicknesses, respectively.

-Following a standard two-mode coupled polariton model (see Suppl.
-Mat.
-Sec. \hyperref[subsec:two_mode_model]{S2}), we retrieve a vacuum Rabi splitting of 38 meV, which is similar to other Tamm-plasmon resonator architectures recently reported with perovskite excitons \cite{polimeno_observation_2020, shang_spinorbit_2024, gomez-dominguezMultipleEmissionPeaks2025}.
-Similar cavity architectures with this type of perovskite show a Rabi splitting of $\Omega_R {\sim} 100$ meV at cryogenic temperatures\cite{polimeno_observation_2020,gomez-dominguezMultipleEmissionPeaks2025}.
-We note that our reflectivity and PL experiments in Fig. \ref{fig:disp_rel_pol} do not show any trace of the upper polariton branch (UPB), due to the perovskite absorption at that energy range.
+Following a standard two-mode coupled polariton model (see Suppl. information Sec.~\hyperref[sec: S2]{S2}), we retrieve a vacuum Rabi splitting of 322~$\pm$~13~meV, which is similar to other Tamm-plasmon resonator architectures recently reported with perovskite excitons \cite{polimeno_observation_2020, shang_spinorbit_2024, gomez-dominguezMultipleEmissionPeaks2025}.
+Similar cavity architectures with this type of perovskite show a Rabi splitting of 100~meV at cryogenic temperatures\cite{polimeno_observation_2020,gomez-dominguezMultipleEmissionPeaks2025}.
+We note that the upper polariton branch (UPB) is outside of the measured frequency range in the reflectivity and PL experiments of Fig.~\ref{fig:disp_rel_pol}.
+We obtain similar reflectivity results to this figure using the Transfer matrix method (see Suppl. information Sec.~\hyperref[sec: S3]{S3}).
+The exciton/photon character of the LPB is manifested in the variation of its PL FWHM at zero in-plane momentum: from panels (a-c) in Fig.~\ref{fig:disp_rel_pol}, these values are $20\pm1$, $30\pm1$, $40\pm1$ meV from negative to positive detuning.